-As part of our commitments set out in the Public Service Innovation Strategy, Making Innovation Real, the Department of Public Expenditure and Reform (DPER) is pleased to announce the launch of a Certificate in the Foundations of Artificial Intelligence for public servants.
-This pilot programme aligns with our goals to upskill staff in important areas that will foster innovation in addition to driving transformative innovation by leveraging new and emerging technologies.
+As part of our commitments set out in the Public Service Innovation Strategy, Making Innovation Real, the Department of Public Expenditure and Reform (DPER) launched a Foundation Certificate in Artificial Intelligence for public servants in 2021.
+This programme aligned with our goals to upskill staff in important areas that would foster innovation, in addition to driving transformative innovation by leveraging new and emerging technologies.

-The course is 12 weeks long.
-There will be 5 hours per week of on-line class based learning per week.
+Each course is 12 weeks long.
+There will be 5 hours per week of class-based learning per week.
 Students are typically expected to engage in additional study (recommended 10 hours).
 Full course notes will be provided to students.

 Typically, a criterion of acceptance by TUD is that applicants have a current Level-8 qualification on the National Framework of Qualifications.
 However, applications are also welcomed from those with an IT-oriented Level-7 qualification accompanied by relevant IT work experience.

-Applications must be sanctioned by a senior manager in your organisation (equivalent of Principal Officer or higher in the Civil Service).
-While the exact details have not been finalised yet, it is likely the course will run during working hours and will commence in November.
+Applications from permanent public service staff must be sanctioned by a senior manager in their organisation (equivalent of Principal Officer or higher in the civil service),

 The course curriculum includes: